 ◾Phase III will entail such work activities as sandblasting, priming and painting the facility, delivery of consumables and verifying the operational capabilities of all systems required to make the facility safe and operational.

-The proposed Biogas Renewable Generation Project would be located adjacent to the existing landfill gas flare station and would include the following major equipment and systems:
+The Proposed Project would be located adjacent to the existing landfill gas blowers and standby flares that would include the following major equipment and systems:

 • Landfill gas compressors to increase the landfill gas pressure from near atmospheric to the pressures required by the landfill gas treatment system and electrical generation equipment.

-• Landfill gas conditioning system to prevent damage to the electrical generation equipment and will consist of vessels, coolers, heat exchangers and control systems designed to remove moisture and unwanted constituents from the landfill gas.
-The conditioning system will also include a regeneration ground flare that will be instrumental in assuring that the landfill gas conditioning system is performing continuously.
+• Landfill gas conditioning system to prevent damage to the electrical generation equipment, and will consist of vessels, coolers, heat exchangers and control systems, designed to remove moisture and unwanted constituents from the landfill gas, which includes a new flare.

-• Condensate treatment system to allow collected condensate to comply with the City of Glendale Industrial Waste Discharge requirements prior to disposing the condensate into existing sewer system.
+• Condensate treatment system to allow collected condensate to comply with the City of Glendale's Industrial Waste Discharge Permit prior to disposing the condensate into existing sewer system.

-• Electrical generating equipment consisting of reciprocating engine or turbine generators to produce electricity using the landfill gas as fuel.
+• Electrical generating equipment consisting of reciprocating engine generators to produce electricity using the landfill gas as fuel.
 The electrical generating equipment will be self-contained and located in individual enclosures.

-• Combustion exhaust gas cleanup system to comply with South Coast Air Quality Management District regulations, consisting of reactive catalyst using 19% Aqueous Ammonia as reactant to minimize emissions of nitrogen oxides.
+• Combustion exhaust gas cleanup system and emmission monitoring system to comply with South Coast Air Quality Management District regulations, consisting of reactive catalyst using 19% Aqueous Ammonia as reactant to minimize emissions of nitrogen oxides.

-• Electric switchgear to allow connection of the produced electricity to the existing Glendale Water and Power electrical system.
+• Electrical interconnection system to allow interconnection to the existing City electrical system.

 • Small office and small storage building, less than 1,000 square feet each, required for operating and maintaining the Proposed Project.